-The National Bureau reported on investigations into possible interference of the KDAC judges in the work of public authorities on several occasions, both in 2019 and 2020, with the publication of the relevant tapes.
+The National Bureau reported on investigations into possible interference of the DACK judges in the work of public authorities on several occasions, both in 2019 and 2020, with the publication of the relevant tapes.

 The KDAC is remembered for its rather scandalous decisions.
 For example, during the Revolution of Dignity, Judge Yevhenii Ablov granted a lawsuit filed by a citizen who was prevented from moving by protesters' barricades.
 As a result, this decision became the basis for the dispersal of the protesters by Berkut special forces.